bklavet/Echo-skill-to-control-Directv/Custom Slots for Network and Control/README.md

-# For Custom Slot Setup walkthrough
+# For Custom Slots for Network and Control

-This is a walkthrough to set up a skill using the contents of the "Custom Slot skill" folder.
+This is a walkthrough to set up a skill using the contents of the "Custom Slots for Network and Control" folder.

 Open the "index" file and replace with your AppID